kingmoc/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a) O(n)
-    This is becausee the while will run n * n * n times so as n get bigger the operations wll increase - that is reduces to just n.
+    This is becausee the while will run n * n * n times so as n get bigger the operations wll increase - that reduces to just n.
 Inside the while loop is just multplication and doesn't increase based on n.

 b) O(n^2)